cwendorf/simplePipes/docs/examples/README.md

 ### Dot Pipes

-Dot pipes chain commands but expand on basic pipes by allowing the piped values to be placed anywhere in the next command.
+Dot pipes also chain commands but expand on basic pipes by allowing the piped values to be placed anywhere in the next command.

 - [*dotPipes*](./dotPipes.md) - Examples of forward and backward dot pipes